md-tmp/nimble-example-project/README.md

 Occasionally Google may present CAPTCHAs.

-An imperfect solution is implemented relying on using a real browser, human-like behavior, and rate limiting requests with random pauses.
+An imperfect solution is implemented by relying on using a real browser, human-like behavior, and rate-limiting requests with random pauses.

 Currently, when we receive a CAPTCHA we pause for a random time between 30 minutes and 1 hour before trying again.